QrnaJnyynpr/quitVIM/README.md

 I got sick of seeing it mentioned so much, so I created this custom Firefox extension to replace all instances of the word 'Vim', with whatever word I fancy seeing more of that particular day.

-**Throwaway project.
-Not tested on any other devices/browers apart from my own.

 ![Image of site in action](screenprint.png)

 ## Icon Credit: